Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 Validating with DataParallel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When training using an `accelerator` that splits data from each batch across GPUs, sometimes you might
+When training using an ``accelerator`` that splits data from each batch across GPUs, sometimes you might
 need to aggregate them on the main GPU for processing (dp, or ddp2).

-In this case, implement the `validation_step_end` method
+In this case, implement :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step_end`.

 .. code-block:: python